Vibe coding leaves me with a very sour taste

 Is vibe coding engineering?

-You may call vibe coding whatever you like, so that it gives less Gen-Z. Call it “automated code-generation”.
+You may call vibe coding whatever you like, so that it “gives less Gen-Z”.
+Call it “automated code-generation”.
 Call it “LLM-assisted coding”.
-Call it “George”.
+Call it “George” or “Maria”.

-And, regardless of whether we are talking about turbines, radars, an API or a SaaS or anything else, part of the cost of engineering includes understanding better and better what it is to develop, and this always requires talking to others; hashing out requirements, specifications and designs; iterating on concepts; trying out new things; seeing if they work, understanding if they “stick” and why, and especially why not.
+And, regardless of whether we are talking about turbines, radars, an API, a SaaS, its business model, or anything else, part of the cost-and-benefit balance of engineering process includes understanding better and better what it is to develop.
+Rarely perfectly, but typically increasingly.

 The Incredible Story of Deft… for AI

-It’s a meme by now: the clueless enthusiastic beginner who posts “I can code anything with Claude Code” on X, Bluesky or Linkedin–and then gets wrecked because of not understanding the fundamentals, such as authentication, securing a server, API keys and keeping them secret, etc., and instead relies on a myriad of subscriptions to SaaS of startups that deliver “pushbutton experiences” and the illusion of competence–and a hefty monthly bill, be it in $20 per month per developer at Vercel for the priviledge of deploying a NextJS app (trivial with npm
+It’s a meme by now: the clueless enthusiastic beginner who posts “I can code anything with Claude Code” on X, Bluesky or Linkedin–and then gets wrecked because of not understanding the fundamentals, such as authentication, securing a server, API keys and keeping them secret, etc., and instead relies on a myriad of subscriptions to SaaS and/or flashy startups that deliver “pushbutton experiences” and the illusion of competence.

 The two poles